13. Informal Economy

 ||2.
 Policies tackling structural drivers of informality

-The share of women in the non-agricultural informal economy matches that of men, but occupations differ: many women work as street vendors, as unregistered domestic work, as unpaid contributing family workers or as manual workers in informal factories.
-Then they face more specifically some of the factors of informality such as discrimination, lack of access to economic resources, to property, to financial and other business service in addition to the greater need to combine family and work responsibilities.
+The share of women in the non-agricultural informal economy matches that of men, but occupations differ: many women work as street vendors, unregistered domestic workers, unpaid contributing family workers or as manual workers in informal factories.
+In addition, they face more specifically some of the factors of informality such as discrimination, lack of access to economic resources, to property, to financial and other business services, as well as the greater need to combine family and work responsibilities.
 It is therefore important to devise gender-specific formalization strategies.

 Informal economy operators and workers are usually not members of (formal) workers’ and employers’ organizations and are therefore often excluded from formal institutions for social dialogue.
 However, in recent years trade unions and business associations in various countries have begun reaching out to the informal economy by establishing special “windows” or membership categories.
 Moreover, informal economy workers/operators often establish their own organizations, associations and cooperatives to defend their interests and generate economies of scale.